watchdealer-pavel/watchbase-mcp-server/README.md

 ## License

+This MCP server project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is intended for personal use.
-Please refer to WatchBase terms of service regarding API usage.
+Please also refer to WatchBase terms of service regarding API usage.